-I am a sophomore, a physics major, working in the Physics Department.
-The laboratory I work in is directed by Charles Townes, and he in turn is part of the intellectual world created in Pupin by Isidore Rabi.
-So when I am not in class or in my room in Hartley, I am in a laboratory on the 8th floor of Pupin.
-My research advisor is a graduate student recently arrived from City College, Arno Penzias.
+I am a sophomore, a Physics major, working in a laboratory in the Physics Department.
+The laboratory is directed by Charles Townes, and he, in turn, is part of the intellectual world created in Pupin Hall by Isidore Rabi.
+When I am not in class or in my room in Hartley, I am in a lab on the 8th floor of Pupin.
+My research advisor is a graduate student who recently arrived from City College, Arno Penzias.
 Our work involves the newly invented technology of coherent microwave radiation, precursor to the laser.
-Shades of Galileo, we are building antennas capable of picking up very low levels of microwave and infrared radiations from the moons of Jupiter.
-Penzias has been allowed by Townes to hire me on a Defense Department grant to the laboratory.
+We are building antennas capable of picking up very low levels of microwave and infrared radiation from the moons of Jupiter.
+Townes has permitted Penzias to hire me on a Defense Department grant to the lab.

-The previous year the United States and the Soviet Union had initiated a thaw in relations.
-That led to, among other things, an exchange program between the Schools of Journalism at Columbia and Moscow University.
-A visiting Journalism student from Moscow, Oleg Kalugin, is given a tour through our laboratories by the University.
+The previous year, the United States and the Soviet Union had initiated a thaw in relations that led, among other things, to an exchange program between the Journalism School at Columbia and that at Moscow University.
+As a result, University officials give a visiting journalism student, Oleg Kalugin, a tour through the laboratories.
 I am very impressed to meet him; my parents are hard leftists, and in my house, nothing since the fall of Nazi Germany had made any difference to them in their support of the Soviet Union.
-I even invite him to visit my parents.
+I invite him to visit my parents.
 He does.

-Later that semester Kalugin finds me and asks me to have a cup of coffee with him.
-He tells me that my father has told him that I would be glad to share the details of my laboratory's work with him, because he-my father-very much wants me to do that.
+Later during the semester, Kalugin finds me and asks me to have a cup of coffee with him.
+He tells me that my father has informed him that I would be glad to share the details of my lab's work with him, because he-my father-very much wants me to do that.

-First I see what I know: I know my father has put me in a spot.
-I am embarrassed but still, I do not want him angry at me.
+First, I see what I know: My father has put me in a spot.
+I am embarrassed but still, I should do what my father has asked of me in his awkward way.

-But then I know what I see: I see this man may be a spy.
-So I say to him, No. He is very angry with me.
-I choose to ignore that, to ignore my father's equally angry response, and also, to say nothing to anyone, because if he is a spy, then I cannot turn him in without also turning in my father, and that I cannot do.
+Second, I know what I see: This man may be a spy.
+So I say to him, "No." He is very angry with me.
+I choose to ignore that, to ignore my father's equally angry response and also, to say nothing to anyone, because if he is a spy, then I cannot turn him in without also turning in my father, and that I cannot do.

-My time in the Pupin laboratory taught me what first-class science looked like.
-Townes got a Nobel Prize for his work on Lasers and Masers, and Penzias got his for the use of a microwave detector to pick up the three degrees-above absolute zero radiation left over from the Big Bang 13.7 billion years ago.
+My time in the Pupin lab taught me what first-class science looked like.
+Townes got a Nobel Prize for his work on lasers and masers, and Penzias got one for using a microwave detector to pick up the 3 degrees-above-absolute-zero radiation left over from the Big Bang 13.7 billion years ago.

-Oleg Kalugin became the New York correspondent of Radio Moscow while he was at Columbia, went back to Russia in 1961, and later became the head of Khrushchev's KGB for North America.
+Oleg Kalugin became the New York correspondent of "Radio Moscow" while he was at Columbia, went back to Russia in 1961, and later became the head of Khrushchev's KGB for North America.

-I did not mention this episode to anyone but Amy, who married me nevertheless, until I was invited by the President in the Spring of 1982 to be the next Dean of Columbia College.
+I did not mention this episode to anyone but Amy (who married me nevertheless) until I was invited by Columbia's President in the spring of 1982 to be the next Dean of Columbia College (Pollack, R., illustrated by A. Pollack, "Surrendering Secrets."
+Kol Hadash September/October 2011).
 I told him everything, because I did not want my story to embarrass the College.
-He asked me, "so did you do anything?"
-I said no, absolutely not.
+He asked me, "So did you do anything?"
+I said, "No, absolutely not."
 He said, "So, anyone complains, ignore them; you're the next Dean."
-Only he did not use the word "ignore."
+(Only he did not use the word "ignore.")